-All investments involve some sort of risk, whether it’s market risk, interest rate risk, inflation risk, liquidity risk, or tax risk.
-An individualized asset allocation strategy seeks to mitigate the risks of any one asset class through diversification and balance.
+All investments involve some sort of risk, whether it’s market risk, interest risk, inflation risk, liquidity risk, or tax risk.
+An individualized asset allocation strategy seeks to mitigate the risks of any one asset class though diversification and balance.

-When done properly, an investor’s allocation of assets will reflect their desired goals, priorities, investment preferences, and risk tolerance.
-Asset allocation is an individualized strategy, so there really is no single mix of assets.
-Each client’s strategy is built on the careful consideration of the key elements of their financial profile, such as:
+Asset allocation is an individualized strategy so there really is no perfect mix of assets.
+Each client’s strategy is built on the careful consideration of the key elements of their financial profile:

-- INVESTMENT OBJECTIVES: What is the goal of these investment dollars – improve current lifestyle, achieve capital growth, or fund a specific goal, such as a college education;
+- Investment Objectives: What is the goal of these investment dollars (e.g., improve current lifestyle, capital growth, or fund a specific goal, such as a college education)?

-- TIME HORIZON: The length of time an investor is willing to commit to achieving their objectives; and
+- Time Horizon: The length of time an investor is willing to commit to achieving his objectives.

 An Evolving Strategy